mitre/hybrid-curation/README.md

-This package is an initial distribution of the scripts and utilities used in MITRE's Hybrid Curation experiments on Amazon Mechanical Turk, asdescribed in the following papers:
+This package is an initial distribution of the scripts and utilities used in MITRE's Hybrid Curation experiments on Amazon Mechanical Turk, as described in the following papers:

   https://database.oxfordjournals.org/content/2014/bau094.abstract
   https://database.oxfordjournals.org/content/2015/bav016.abstract